Privacy policy

 In our Data Protection Policy, as well as in other documents that govern our use and processing of data, there are a number of terms important from the perspective of your data protection rights:

-• DATA PROCESSING – means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means; Examples of data processing: collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction;
+- DATA PROCESSING – means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means; Examples of data processing: collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction;

 2. RIGHTS